syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

       // Orientation is used to set the orientation.
       orientation: "horizontal",

-      // These specify the swim lane’s dimensions.
+      // These specify the swim lane's dimensions.
       offsetX: 400,
       offsetY: 200,
       height: 100,